blackcat84/DDN/README.md

 ### 4.3 Prepare pretrained ckpt
 The encoder of DDN is based on CAFormer, as a result, the ckpt of CAFormer have to be downloaded at first.

-CKPT of model B36 can be found (here)[https://huggingface.co/sail/dl/resolve/main/caformer/caformer_s18_384_in21ft1k.pth].
+CKPT of model B36 can be found [here](https://huggingface.co/sail/dl/resolve/main/caformer/caformer_s18_384_in21ft1k.pth).

-CKPT of model M36 can be found here.
+CKPT of model M36 can be found [here](https://huggingface.co/sail/dl/resolve/main/caformer/caformer_m36_384_in21ft1k.pth).

-CKPT of model S18 can be found here.
+CKPT of model S18 can be found [here](https://huggingface.co/sail/dl/resolve/main/caformer/caformer_b36_384_in21ft1k.pth).

-More informatin can be found in the project of MetaFormer.
+More informatin can be found in [the project of MetaFormer](https://github.com/sail-sg/metaformer).

 Download the CKPT and replace the path in .yaml file in dir "./config"